zm2143/AIProject/docs/report.md

 ## Abstract

-In this project, we implemented a reverse image search engine, which applies DeepFace.
-During the experiment, we verified our model on the LFW database.
+In this project, we implemented a reverse image search engine, which applies DeepFace and Elasticsearch.
+Our model returns them from high to low.
+During the experiment, we verified our model on the LFW database, and scored related images accoring to the similarity.

 ## Introduction